 Here’s a list of non vegan ingredients found in some peanut butters:

-These ingredients are more likely to be found in peanut butters marketed as:
+You’re more likely to find animal ingredients in peanut butters marketed as:

 Peanut Butter Brands That Include Vegan Options

-We’ve compiled a list of brands that include (not exclusive) vegan peanut butters in the US:
+Here’s a list of brands that include (not exclusive) vegan peanut butters in the United States (US):

 Does Peanut Butter Have Dairy?